knuxify/fxtumblr/README.md

 Unfortunately, standard embeds are too limited to fully display an entire Tumblr thread.
 Thus, there's optional support for rendering threads using a headless web browser.

 In order to make use of it, set `renders_enable` in your config.
 Then, run `./run-renderer.sh` to start the renderer process.
-You can also try to mod

 The available backends (selectable with `renders_browser` in the config) are: